arshit09/Ezzz/README.md

 # Ezzz - Kali Linux Tool

-:tw-203c:**DISCLAIMER:tw-203c:
-*Ezzz tool is only for testing purposes and can only be used where strict consent has been given.
+**DISCLAIMER:** ***Ezzz tool is only for testing purposes and can only be used where strict consent has been given.
 Do not use this for any illegal/unethical purposes.***

 An Easy tool to craft payloads/backdoors.